marcusv77/reactjs-client/README.md

 ## Features

 * Client application consuming RESTful API.
-* Simple scope project to show the mastery of the technologies listed below, following the commands proposed by the DTI company.
+* Simple scope project to show the mastery of the technologies listed below.

 ---